isabelayepes/musicgen/README.md

 - See `requirements.txt` for Python environment dependencies

 ## Note
-Training takes significant time - use provided weights for quick testing.
+Training takes significant time - use provided weights in `model_weights/` for quick testing.

 ## Data sources and background